01 HTML & CSS Primer

 The course demands you to think about your target audience.
 Who will use your website?
 Who are you building it for?
 This is an opportunity to think about, investigate, and target your work.
 Whatever your major: photography, illustration, fashion design, etc, your work will improve when you take your target audience into consideration.
 Building a website around that goal can only reinforce your concentration as to who your target audience is.
 Haven’t thought about it much?
 This is a commercial design school.
 You are being educated to solve the problems that other people want solved.
 You need to be clear as to what the problems are, so you can solve them.
 A website gets you into that space, so you can test things out.

-I hope that this course will prime you to always consider your target audience for all your creative commercial work while at Parsons and beyond.
-Nothing keeps you from developing a website and marketing materials for whatever projects you will create from here on out.
+I hope this course primes you to always consider your target audience for all your creative commercial work while at Parsons and beyond.
+It keeps you on target to develop meaningful creative website and marketing materials for whatever projects you will create long after you leave this class.

 I recently ran into the son of a friend of mine who picked up a new girlfriend who recently graduated from the fashion design program at Parsons.
 She did develop a generic website, using SquareSpace or Wix, I’ve forgotten.
 She did not investigate her target audience until the very last year, and was not prepared to market her work until the last moment.
-After telling her about this course, she wished she had taken something like this early on in her student career, so she could have been up and running by the time she graduated rather than figuring out how to do that after the fact.
+After explaining what this class is about, she wished she had taken something like this early on in her student career, so she could have been up and running by the time she graduated rather than figuring out how to do that at the last moment.
 This course is about developing who you are and your professional career.
 Think of it as an opportunity and treat it that way.
-The real grade for this course is earned by who you become, not whatever letter grade on a transcript that few will ever take note of.
+The real grade for this course is earned by what you make of yourself outside of this class, not some letter grade on a transcript that few will ever take note of.

 Communication Design Attendance Policy